-Honestly, for many years the Bible verses about this sounded hollow to me.
+Honestly, the Bible verses about this sounded hollow for many years.
 I didn’t understand how God could love me with all my wounds and scars.
 But this changed after the birth of our first child.

-My wife was complaining about her stretch marks; she thought they were ugly.
+My wife complained about her stretch marks; she thought they were ugly.
 I remember looking at the stretch marks and telling her how beautiful they were.
-They were a constant reminder to me of her love for our child and me.
+They were a constant reminder of her love for our child and me.
 They did not detract from her beauty but enhanced it.

 There are several benefits to being broken.

 Brokenness makes you approachable.
-Sheila Walsh says that “My brokenness is a better bridge for people than my pretend wholeness ever was.”
+Sheila Walsh says, “My brokenness is a better bridge for people than my pretend wholeness ever was.”

 Brokenness makes you a living, breathing example that restoration is possible.
-Someone has hope because they see that you have not only survived but thrived in difficult circumstances.
+Someone has hope because they see that you have not only survived but thrived under challenging circumstances.